How to Start a Massage Business: Everything You Need to Know

-- Consider the intangible costs: Expenses such as the opportunity cost of running your business, your labor costs, the overall amount of time and effort you put into the business, etc. bear a certain amount of value and have to be factored into the price of your service.
+- Consider the intangible costs: Expenses such as the opportunity cost of running your massage business, labor costs, the overall amount of time and effort you put, etc. bear a certain amount of value and have to be factored into the price of your service.

 - Come up with a fair profit margin: Consider your personal expenses, your miscellaneous costs, etc, and attach a value to those over a month.
 Another parameter could be the willingness of your target market to pay.
 This lets you assign a fair markup value so that it isn’t exorbitant for your target audience.

 The cost price plus your profit margin is going to be the price at which you offer your services.
 You could choose to offer your pricing as competitive pricing, premium pricing, or bundle pricing.
 Whatever fits you the best!

 8. Secure the legal front

 You need to acquire the required business licenses and permissions before you open a massage therapy business.
 Failure to do so might result in unnecessary troubles and may even lead to the shutting down of your business.

 It is imperative that you start as you mean to go on, and set up a massage business that is a legitimate and fully licensed legal entity.
 This not only protects you legally but adds further professionalism to your business.
 It can also help to ensure the most favorable business valuation down the track, should you consider selling or borrowing funds to further invest in the venture.

 Apart from being a certified massage therapist, here are some other licenses and permissions you need before you get started with your business: